Can I borrow a trap?

 Glyphosate binds relatively well with soil, which is good because that makes it harder for the herbicide to wash in waterways or groundwater.
 It is broken down in the soil (biodegradable), meaning residues in the soil are not the active ingredient.
 Rain and soil make the herbicide less active over time.
 The active ingredient is reduced by half in two weeks.

-Are Herbicides safe for people and the environment?
+Are herbicides safe for people and the environment?

 In New Zealand, the Environmental Protection Agency (EPA) has approved the herbicides we use as safe if used according to manufacturers’ labels and instructions.